han-yaeger/yaeger-tutorial/docs/import.md

    ![Eclipse select](images/setup/eclipse-select.png)

-## Switch Branch to look at the solution
+## Switch branch to look at the solution

 Whenever your stuck, you can switch to Branch *implementation*, to see the full implementation.
 For switching branches some knowledge of